Pickerington Area Soccer Association

 Q: What is a build out line and what is used for?

-It’s purpose is to prevent the opposing team from running up the score on these goal kicks as they can easily send them right back at the goalie.
-Additionally, it teaches the concept of playing the ball up from the defense instead of just kicking it as far as possible on each goal kick.
+A: The build out line is a dotted line on the fields in age groups U8, and U10.
+This line is for when there is a goal kick or goalie possession.
+It's purpose is to prevent the opposing team from running up the score on goal kicks as they can easily attack the goal kick right back at the goalie and score.
+It also teaches the concept of playing the ball up from the defense instead of just kicking it as far as possible.

 Q: The season has begun and we do not like our players coach.
 We would like to move to another team.
 Is that possible?